vdarkobar/Calibre-web/README.md

 *This app requires you to have an existing Calibre database at the /books location*.
 *If needed, after copying library, set ownership of the /books folder (Database not writable).*
 *Default login details: admin/admin123*
-*Create new User and enable option to read eBooks*
+*Create new User and enable option to read eBooks*.
 ```
 sudo chown -R user:group folder/
 ```